Arshile Gorky

 Arshile Gorky (/ˈɑrʃiːl ˈɡɔrki/ AR-sheel-_-GOR-kee; born Vostanik Manoug Adoian, Ոստանիկ Մանուկ Ատոյեան; April 15, 1904 – July 21, 1948) was an Armenian-American painter who had a seminal influence on Abstract Expressionism.
 He spent the last years of his life as a national of the United States.
 Along with Mark Rothko, Jackson Pollock and Willem de Kooning, Gorky has been hailed as one of the most powerful American painters of the 20th century.
-The suffering and loss he experienced in the Armenian genocide had crucial influence at Gorky’s development as an artist.
+The suffering and loss he experienced in the Armenian genocide had crucial influence on Gorky's development as an artist.

 Early life

-Gorky was born in the village of Khorgom (today's Dilkaya), situated on the shores of Lake Van in the Ottoman Empire (modern-day Turkey).
+Vostanik Adoian was born in the village of Khorgom (today's Dilkaya), situated on the shores of Lake Van in the Ottoman Empire (modern-day Turkey).
 His birthdate is often cited as April 15, 1904, but the year might have been 1902 or 1903.
 Toward the end of his life, he was particularly vague about his date of birth, changing it from year to year.
-In 1908, his father emigrated to America to avoid the draft, leaving his family behind in the town of Van.
+In 1908, his father emigrated to the United States to avoid the draft, leaving his family behind in the town of Van.
 He settled in Providence, Rhode Island.

-In 1915, Gorky fled Lake Van during the Armenian genocide and escaped with his mother and three sisters into Russian-controlled territory.
-In the aftermath of the genocide, Gorky's mother died of starvation in Yerevan in 1919.
-Arriving in America in 1920, the 16-year-old Gorky was reunited with his father, but they never grew close.
+In 1915, he fled Lake Van during the Armenian genocide and escaped with his mother and three sisters into Russian-controlled territory.
+In the aftermath of the genocide, his mother died of starvation in Yerevan in 1919.
+Arriving in America in 1920, at the age of 16, he was reunited with his father, but they never grew close.

 In the process of reinventing his identity, he changed his name to "Arshile Gorky", claiming to be a Georgian noble (taking the Georgian name Arshile/Archil), and even telling people he was a relative of the Russian writer Maxim Gorky.

 Career

 In 1923, Gorky enrolled in the recently founded New England School of Art in Boston, eventually becoming a part-time instructor.
 During the early 1920s he was influenced by Impressionism, although later in the decade he produced works that were more postimpressionist.
 During this time he was living in New York and was influenced by Paul Cézanne.
-In 1925 he was asked by Edmund Greacen of the Grand Central Art Galleries to teach at the Grand Central School of Art; Gorky accepted and remained with them until 1931.
+In 1925, he was asked by Edmund Greacen of the Grand Central Art Galleries to teach at the Grand Central School of Art; Gorky accepted and remained with them until 1931.
 His notable students included Revington Arthur.

 In 1927, Gorky met Ethel Kremer Schwabacher and developed a lifelong friendship.
 Schwabacher was his first biographer.
 Gorky said:

 The stuff of thought is the seed of the artist.
 Dreams form the bristles of the artist's brush.
 As the eye functions as the brain's sentry, I communicate my innermost perceptions through the art, my worldview.